RatedRAkash/Ledger_Application/README.md

 This Application can be thought of more like a MVC(Model, View, Controller) pattern.
 Here the "Product.java" contains all the abstract information of a particular Product.
 "MyShop.java" contains all the logic of how to delete, sell, buy a product from a shop and in "Ledger_Application.java" user interacts with the UI to give command.

+Also, Here I used "Encapsulation" property of OOP to with access modifiers(e.g., Private) to encapsulate the information of Product class and used getters and setters to access them later.

+I also used Singleton pattern as there can be only one MyShop instance can be created.

 1. Add a product
   a.
 A product should have this information